Artificial Sweeteners and Excess Sugar: Possible Health Problems

 Research in Mice and Humans

-The Israeli investigation exploring the relationships between artificial sweeteners, gut bacteria and metabolic changes was especially interesting because it was first performed in mice and then in humans.
+The Israeli investigation exploring the relationships between artificial sweeteners, gut bacteria, and metabolic changes was especially interesting because it was first performed in mice and then in humans.
 A discovery made in mice is often true for humans, but not always.
 In this case, however, the researchers found similar results in both mice and people.
+The results of the research were reported in 2014.

 Like humans, mice have a large population of bacteria living in their large intestine, or gut.
 These bacteria play an important role in mouse and human lives and form a "microbiome".
 Many of the bacteria are helpful.
 A few are harmful.
 In a healthy individual the level of harmful bacteria is usually low, however.